MarkPearlCoZa/Blog_General/_posts/2016-10-31-The-IDE-and-the-Mob.md

 For many teams the discussion on what editor to use as a mob will be a quick.
 Many teams use the same editor across the individuals in the team - if you are in this situation, this will be the editor you use as the mob.

 For some teams, people in the team use different editors when working on their own.
 Bringing them together as a mob raises the question - what editor do you use when mob programming?
 If you are in this situation, I recommend you use the editor that the majority of the mob uses when working on their own.
 If you go this route be mindful of the individuals in the mob that are not using their editor of choice.
-Aknowledge that they may be under some initial pain.
+Acknowledge that they may be under some initial pain.

 As a mob, avoid learning a new editor as an initial mob activity unless there is a real need to do so.
 When a new mob starts there is always some social storming.
 After a few days of mob programming the storming subsides and momentum starts to grow.
-Learning a new editor, while trying to also solve a problem can cause unecessary confusion and frustration in the mob - both things you want to minimize when starting out.
+Learning a new editor, while trying to also solve a problem can cause unnecessary confusion and frustration in the mob - both things you want to minimize when starting out.

 ## Keyboard Shortcut Mappings

-individuals may have worked on the same solution in the past, you will discover your needs in an IDE as a mob are different from you you have very different nuances development environments, geared towards their preferred way of working.

-### Identify individual keyboard shortcut prefereces
+For developers that have spent the time to create muscle memory

 Start off by identifying the various shortcut mappings individuals in your mob currently us.
 Don't assume that because everyone in the mob uses the same editor, you will all have the same keyboard shortcuts!
 Some editors provide multiple keyboard shortcut flavours.